aortiz97-stack/Knight-Travails-TODP/README.md

 # Knight-Travails-TODP
-Knight Travails project from The Odin Project
+Knight Travails project from The Odin Project.
+Assignment instructions from this <a href='https://www.theodinproject.com/lessons/javascript-knights-travails#assignment'>link</a>:

 Introduction
 Now you’re a pro with DFS and BFS.
 Let’s try using our search algorithms on a real problem.